Accessibility, compliance, and your winery website

 But there’s a huge problem: You’re not fixing your accessibility errors, you’re adding a script to the page that tries to provide accessibility tools to users in order to circumvent your lack of ADA compliance in the first place.
 These tools are not a good long term solution.
 We’ve seen some that didn’t even pass accessibility audits, and the winery still paid money for it.
 We’ve also seen some of these overlays add so much scripting to your site that it actually slows it’s load times down considerably, and could even slow down a users computer or phone if it’s not capable of handling non-stop scripting on a site.

-“Accessibility overlays do not make your site accessible.”
+“Accessibility overlays do not make your website accessible.”

 Michael Bourne